 That aside, Triple H had the look, the drawing power, and the reputation to keep WWE relevant long after the Attitude Era ended.
 There’s no doubt that Triple H would’ve become a multi-time world champion even if he hadn’t married Stephanie McMahon.
 He was, and still is, that… damn… good.

-John Felix Anthony Cena Jr. one of the top 10 WWE wrestlers of all time was born in April 23, 1977.
+John Felix Anthony Cena Jr. one of the best 10 WWE wrestlers of all time was born in April 23, 1977.
 He is an American professional wrestler, rapper, actor, and reality television show host signed to WWE, where he is assigned to the SmackDown brand.

 Cena started his professional wrestling career in 1999 with Ultimate Pro Wrestling (UPW), and won the UPW Heavyweight Championship the following year.
 Cena signed a developmental contract with the World Wrestling Federation (WWF, later renamed to WWE) in 2001, debuting on the WWE main roster in 2002.
 From a generic character in 2002, Cena morphed into an arrogant and edgy rapper for the time period of 2002-2004, which earned him a huge stardom within the audience on SmackDown.
 Cena later transitioned to his current character, which he describes as a “goody-two shoes Superman”.
 However, Cena has been labeled as the “most polarizing pro wrestler ever” as his character has many supporters and many detractors.
 In 2015, WWE credited Cena as being the “face of WWE” from 2004, while in 2012, IGN described Cena as WWE’s franchise player since 2005.